VAWA Petitions for Foreign Nationals Affected by Domestic Violence & Seeking Legal Status in the U.S.

 Despite its name, VAWA is not exclusively for women.
 In fact, the law also protects men.
 For example, an abusive same-sex marriage can be the basis for a VAWA case.
 The legal standard does not differ based on the gender of the VAWA applicant.

 The requirements for an immigration case under VAWA will vary depending on the specific facts of the case.
-In some cases, VAWA is applicable to spouses, parents, or children who have been abused or battered by a U.S. citizen or legal permanent resident.
+In some cases, VAWA is applicable to spouses, parents, or children who have been abused or battered by a U.S. citizen or spouses and children who have been abused or battered by a legal permanent resident.
 In instances of marriage-based VAWA petitions, a spouse must show the following:

 As mentioned earlier, an individual using the marriage-based VAWA petition must show by “clear and convincing evidence” that the relationship was entered into in good faith.
 A petitioner can show this by producing documents such as a joint lease, bills, tax returns, insurance policies, photographs, and more.